 *Exchange fees range between around €1-7 per trade in Germany, while on US exchanges it is a fixed 0.00218% of the trade value.

 Flatex also has a great ETF investment program, called ETF saving plans.
 With this, you can invest a fixed amount regularly in ETFs, with the base fee for these trades only €1.5 per trade, including around 250 selected ETFs, where it is free.

 If you prefer stock trading on margin, you should check Flatex's margin rates.

 Trading on margin basically means that you borrow money from your broker and can purchase more shares than you could with just the available cash in your account.
 You have to pay interest on this borrowed money – the interest rate is called the margin rate.
 It can account for a significant portion of your trading costs.

 Flatex's margin rates are high.

 To have a clear picture on forex fees we calculated a forex benchmark fee for major currency pairs.
 This catch-all benchmark includes commissions, spreads and financing costs for all brokers.

-Flatex's fund fees are low.
-It is much lower than a discount broker's (for example Degiro's) fees.
+Flatex's fund fees are low, much lower than at a discount broker like DEGIRO.

 A €5.9 flat fee is charged after every order.